stolostron/multicluster-global-hub/doc/README.md

 - Transport secret

-    Right now, we support Kafka transport only.
+    Right now, only Kafka transport is supported.
 You need to create a secret for the Kafka transport.
 The secret contains the following fields:

     - `bootstrap.servers`: Required, the Kafka bootstrap servers.
     - `ca.crt`: Optional, if you use the `KafkaUser` custom resource to configure authentication credentials, see [User authentication](https://strimzi.io/docs/operators/latest/deploying.html#con-securing-client-authentication-str) in the STRIMZI documentation for the steps to extract the `ca.crt` certificate from the secret.